-In November 2016 a \$577.8 million Bond Measure to invest in the future of the College, its students and the Coachella Valley community was passed.
-It was approved by more than seventy-one percent of voters.
+In November 2016 a \$577.8 million bond measure to invest in the future of the College, its students and the Coachella Valley community was passed.
+It was approved by more than 71% of voters.
 Funds will be dedicated to building new classrooms and class laboratories throughout the valley and expanding educational opportunities and access to meet the expanding needs of the community and economy.
 College of the Desert will meet these expectations by:

-- Upgrading nursing, first responder, law enforcement, job and career training classrooms; - Expanding career and support facilities for veterans; - Improving and developing science labs, electrical systems and computer technology; - Repairing leaky roofs, restrooms and disabled accessibility, and - Acquiring, constructing and repairing facilities, sites and equipment.
+Upgrading nursing, first responder, law enforcement, job and career training classrooms;

+Expanding career and support facilities for Veterans;

+Improving and developing science labs, electrical systems and computer technology;

+Repairing leaky roofs, restrooms and disabled accessibility, and

+Acquiring, constructing and repairing facilities, sites and equipment.